aloopday/html5-note/README.md

 ##  What is SVG

-SVG (Scalable Vector Graphics) is an XML-based format for defining two-dimensional vector graphics.
+SVG (Scalable Vector Graphicsis an XML-based format for defining two-dimensional vector graphics.
 Unlike raster images (e.g., PNG, JPEG), SVG images are resolution-independent, meaning they can scale infinitely without losing quality, making them ideal for logos, icons, and illustrations on websites or applications.

 Key features:
 - **Vector-based**: Uses mathematical shapes (paths, lines, curves) instead of pixels, ensuring crisp visuals at any size.